luli100/book/A Little Java, A Few Patterns.md

 }
 ```

-4、Finally, compile the file and interpret the class Main.
+4. Finally, compile the file and interpret the class Main.

 ## 1. Modern Toys